MiracleLabs/ds25-openlab-resume-analyzer/README.md

 ## Usage

 1. **Upload Resume**: Drag and drop a PDF file or click to browse and select your resume
-2. **Wait for Analysis**: The AI will analyze your resume using Gemini AI
+2. **Wait for Analysis**: The AI will analyse your resume using Gemini AI
 3. **Review Results**: Examine your scores, feedback, and recommendations on the dashboard
 4. **Implement Improvements**: Use the improvement plan to enhance your resume
 5. **Export Report**: Download your analysis as a PDF for future reference